argounova/outta-touch/readme.md

 ## Description

-A social media application seeking to connect friends and family through messages, photos and other content.
+A real time social application seeking to connect friends and family through messages, photos and other content.

 - The primary motivation behind the project was to create a true MERN full stack application taking advantage of the latest technologies and trends.
 - This app keeps family and friends in touch without the public exposure of similar web applications.